 What is Play Therapy?

+Play Therapy is a well-researched and the most accepted approach to working with children in counseling.
 Play Therapy is to children what psychotherapy is to adults.
 Children do not have the vocabulary or insight of adults, so it is difficult for them to talk about things that worry them.
 Play Therapy is a structured, theoretically based approach to therapy that builds on the normal communication and learning processes of children.
 Toys work like the child's words and play is their language.
 A Play Therapist works with children to help them learn adaptive behaviors, develop positive relationships, and to help them experience emotional healing.

 What kinds of problems are helped in Play Therapy?